lyon-esport/Supervision/README.md

 * [Bulma](https://bulma.io/) - CSS framework
 * [PyZMQ](http://zguide.zeromq.org/py:all) - Python bindings for ØMQ
 * [Requests](http://docs.python-requests.org/) - HTTP library
+* [Balena](https://www.balena.io/) - Container-based platform for deploying IoT applications

 # Requirements

 #### Server Python
-*  Linux
+*  Linux (Windows will use a developpement server not recommended for production)
-*  Python 3.6 or newer
+*  Python 3.6 or newer (Only for Standard method)

 #### Client Python
-*  Python 3.6 or newer
+*  Python 3.6 or newer (Only for Standard method)

-# Install
+# Install and start the application

 Download or clone –> https://github.com/lyon-esport/Supervision.git

 Extract the Supervision files

+You have 2 methods :

+*  Lazy method will install and configure everything (Python, Pip and dependencies)

+*  Standard method need #Requirements

+## Lazy method

 #### Server Python

+Start Server/lazy_server_windows.ps1 (windows) or Server/lazy_server_linux.bash (linux)

+#### Client Python

+Start Client/lazy_client_windows.ps1 (windows) or Client/lazy_client_linux.bash (linux)

+## Standard method

+#### Server Python

 1. Open a terminal in Server folder

 2. Install the requirements: `pip install -r requirements.txt`

 3. Create the database `python3 setup.py` to generate the database (database.sqlite will appear)

-4. Edit `config/server.json` with the right settings
+4. Create `config/server.json` with the right settings (example : `config/server.example`)

+5. Open a terminal in Server folder

+6. Linux :

+        `gunicorn  --bind 0.0.0.0:80`

+   Windows :

+        set FLASK_APP=server.py
+        python -m flask run --host=0.0.0.0

+7. Access to the server on `http:myIPAdress:80/` **-> replace myIPAdress by your IP address**

 #### Client Python

 1. Open a terminal in Client folder

 2. Install the requirements: `pip install -r requirements.txt`

-3. Edit `clientZMQ.json` with the right settings
+3. Create `config/clientZMQ.json` with the right settings (example : `config/clientZMQ.example`)

-# Start the application

-#### Server Python

-1. Open a terminal in Server folder

-2. Start the server with: `gunicorn  --bind 0.0.0.0:80`

-2. Access to the server on `http:myIPAdress:80/` **-> replace myIPAdress by your IP address**

-#### Client Python

-1. Open a terminal in Client folder
+4. Open a terminal in Client folder

-2. Start the client with `python3 client.py`
+5. Start the client with `python3 client.py`

+# IOT

+1. Create an account and an application : https://www.balena.io/
+2. Add Dockerfile.template to the remote of your balena project
+3. Add your devices
+4. Add and configure for each device 4 Environment Variables :
+    * PROBE_IP
+    * PROBE_NAME
+    * SERVER_IP
+    * SERVER_PORT
+5. Deploy the application

 # Usage guide